Vjerica Radeta: Živković and Koštunica administrations (2003–08)

-She was again included on the Radical Party's list in the 2007 parliamentary election and was given a mandate for a third term when the party won eighty-one seats.
+She was included in the twelfth position on the Radical Party's list in the 2007 parliamentary election and was given a mandate for a third term when the party won eighty-one seats.
 As before, the Radicals won the greatest number of seats but could not form government and remained in opposition.
-Radeta again served on the justice and constitutional affairs committees and was deputy chair of the legislative committee; she was also a member of Serbia's republic election commission during this time.
+Radeta served as deputy chair of the legislative committee and as a member of the judiciary committee and the constitutional affairs committee; she was also a member of Serbia's republic election commission (RIK) during this time.